Maurice Magnus: Life

 Magnus learned to speak several languages badly, to produce indifferent prose, to mismanage money, to appreciate good food and to keep up appearances.
 He wanted to be known as a littérateur ' ('littérateur!' mocked Lawrence, '—the impossible little pigeon!'), and his adventures in the world of letters can be traced through the curious trail of publications he left behind.
-In his early twenties Magnus wrote a play called Eldyle about a visionary who turns his back on the world and builds a monastery to which young and beautiful men can retreat....Eldyle was published in 1898.
+In his early twenties Magnus wrote a play called Eldyle about a visionary who turns his back on the world and builds a monastery to which young and beautiful men can retreat....

+Eldyle was published in 1898.
 In the same year Magnus is credited as a 'translator and compiler' in the American Colonial Handbook, volumes one and two.
 In 1901 he worked — probably as manager — for a new literary magazine called the Smart Set, which would later publish a number of Lawrence's poems and stories.
 In 1902 he abandoned the Lutheran church and converted to Catholicism, and by 1903 he had left America for good and was to be found in Berlin, writing articles for the Berlin Times and Florence Herald.
 For a brief period, Maurice Magnus was Berlin correspondent for the New York Herald.

 Magnus was reportedly the manager of the dancer Isadora Duncan.
 "Isadora later maintained that Magnus had been her secretary, not her manager."
 Magnus was also the manager of the English theater set designer (and Duncan's lover) Edward Gordon Craig.
+Keith Cushman writes, "The business relationship with Craig and Duncan was not a success."

-Magnus was homosexual, but in 1913 he married Lucy Seraphine Ardoine Bramley-Moore, daughter of William Bramley-Moore; they separated in 1917.
+Magnus was homosexual, but in 1913 he married Lucy Seraphine Ardoine Bramley-Moore, daughter of William Bramley-Moore; "they were officially separated in 1917".
 Minutes before his suicide in Malta, to avoid arrest for debt, he made Norman Douglas his literary executor.